LukasFrankenQ/georetriever/README.md

 ## GeoRetriever 🗿🐕
 ##### A Python package for array-based retrieval of geological data.
-In a second step, the data can be converted to localized thermal energy system suitability.
+In a second step (available in a future version), the data can be converted to localized thermal energy system suitability.

 Based on the tools used in the great [atlite](https://github.com/PyPSA/atlite) package, GeoRetriever is supported by [dask](https://github.com/dask/dask) and [xarray](https://github.com/pydata/xarray) for parallelized requests of data chunks.
 When completed, the package will be able to retrieve all data relevant the following thermal systems: